Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 2: Further illustrative results

 Comparing Figs.\,\ref{fig:longidudinal-qt-dep} and \ref{fig:transverse-qt-dep} for these kinematics, the yield is observed to be dominated by the transversely polarized photon component.
 We also note that the $v_2$ is significantly larger for longitudinal photons compared to transverse photons, and its sensitivity to the jet radius is overall smaller, which could potentially help in the extraction of the linearly polarized WW gluon distribution.

 For longitudinal photons, the NLO coefficient function has a sizeable effect on the azimuthally averaged yield as seen in Fig.\,\ref{fig:longidudinal-qt-dep}.
-For transverse photons, the NLO coefficient functions has a negligible impact, but this is specific to our choice of kinematics in Fig.\,\ref{fig:transverse-qt-dep}.
+For transverse photons, the NLO coefficient functions have a negligible impact, but this is specific to our choice of kinematics in Fig.\,\ref{fig:transverse-qt-dep}.
 On the other hand, we see in Fig.\,\ref{fig:transverse-qt-dep-2} that the NLO coefficient function can give a significant contribution to the transversely polarized cross-section depending on the ratio between $Q^2$ and $M_{q\bar q}^2$.

-We discuss now the nuclear modification factor for the transversely polarized cross-section, for a larger jet $P_\perp (6$ GeV) than that considered in the main text.
-Although the $x_c$ value is larger, which results in a smaller range for small-$x$ evolution, jets with larger transverse momenta should be more easy to measure at the EIC.
-As one can see from Fig.\,\ref{fig:ReA-pt=6}, the suppression for the curve labeled NLO (full) is less significant for $P_\perp=6$ GeV than for $P_\perp=4$ GeV because of the smaller amount of evolution $\Delta\eta=\eta_c-\eta_0\simeq 0.52$ relative to $\Delta\eta\simeq 1.3$ for $P_\perp=4$ GeV.
-Nevertheless, it is important to note that the signal from nonlinear small-$x$ evolution can still be disentangled from Sudakov suppression.
+We discuss now the nuclear modification factor for the transversely polarized cross-section, for a larger jet $P_\perp (5$ GeV) than that considered in the main text.
+Although the $x_g$ value is larger, which results in a smaller range for small-$x$ evolution, jets with larger transverse momenta should be easier to measure at the EIC.
+As one can see from Fig.\,\ref{fig:ReA-pt=6}, the suppression for the curve labeled NLO (full) is less significant for $P_\perp=5$ GeV than for $P_\perp=4$ GeV because of the smaller amount of evolution $\Delta\eta=\eta_f-\eta_0\simeq 0.56$ (for the central value $\eta_f=\ln(1/x_g)$) relative to $\Delta\eta\simeq 1.0$ for $P_\perp=4$ GeV.
+Nevertheless, it is important to note that the signal from nonlinear small-$x$ evolution can still be disentangled from Sudakov suppression, although the $\eta_f$ scale uncertainties are larger for smaller values of $\Delta\eta$.

+Another important aspect of our NLO calculation is that it enables one to address the convergence of QCD perturbation theory, improved by the resummation of small-$x$ logarithms.
+In Fig.\,\ref{fig:etaf-variations}, we show how the theory uncertainties coming from $\eta_f$ variations shrink from LO to NLO.
+For the LO curve, the LO BK equation (with fixed coupling) is used to evolve the WW gluon TMD and for the NLO curve, we use running coupling BK with kinematic constraint and NLO DGLAP single transverse logarithms corrections as in \cite{Ducloue:2019ezk,Ducloue:2019jmy}.
+Running coupling, kinematic constraint and NLO DGLAP single transverse logarithms are the dominant pieces of the NLO BK kernel.
+The reduction of the uncertainty bands comes from two effects: (i) the high energy evolution of the WW gluon TMD is slower at NLO, and (ii) the $x_f$ dependence of the NLO coefficient function partially compensates the $x_f$ dependence of the WW gluon TMD.

-\section{Supplemental Material 3: Matching the WW gluon TMD evolution in $\eta=\ln(P^+/k_g^+)$ with the NLO impact factor}
+\section{Supplemental Material 3: Matching the WW gluon TMD evolution in $\eta_f=\ln(P^+/k_f^+)$ with the NLO impact factor}

 In this Supplemental Material, we show how to perform the matching between our NLO impact factor derived from projectile rapidity factorization with target rapidity evolution ordered in $\eta=\ln(P^+/k_g^+)$.
 The final result is given by Eqs.\,\eqref{eq:xf_identity} and \eqref{eq:Yf_values} which respectively set the final value of the rapidity evolution in $\eta$ and the value of $Y_f$ to be used in our NLO impact factor.